tobiasdemendonca/terraform-provider-maas/RELEASING.md

    The GitHub Action creates a "draft" release.
 Go to [Releases](https://github.com/canonical/terraform-provider-maas/releases) to open it, select `edit`, and select `Publish release` if you are happy.

-4. Verify the release is published by:
+4. Verify the release is published:
-   1. Checking the release is now the latest published under [Releases](https://github.com/canonical/terraform-provider-maas/releases).
+   1. Check the release is now the latest published under [Releases](https://github.com/canonical/terraform-provider-maas/releases).
-   2. Checking the [HashiCorp Registry provider page](https://registry.terraform.io/providers/canonical/maas/latest) is displaying the released version as latest.
+   2. Check the [HashiCorp Registry provider page](https://registry.terraform.io/providers/canonical/maas/latest) is displaying the released version as latest.
 This could take approximately 30 minutes to update.